GlobalFishingWatch/GFW_technical_documentation/Encounters-and-loitering.md

 + Point nature of events (if poor ais transmission average location can be inconsistent with full location of tracks during time period)
 + Maintaining up to date identity changes of carrier and fishing vessels of interest
 + Loitering table is for all vessels types with no constraints on distance from shore and duration - analyst needs to add restrictions
-+ Loitering table is not automatically updated daily
 + Due to the definition of encounter and loitering events, loitering events can overlap with encounter events.

 ## Example queries